XanaduAI/strawberryfields/doc/algorithms/quantum_neural_network.rst

     "Neural Network are not black boxes.
 They are a big pile of linear algebra." - `Randall Munroe, xkcd <https://xkcd.com/1838/>`_

 Machine learning has a wide range of models for tasks such as classification, regression, and clustering.
-Neural networks are one of the most successful models, having experienced a resurgence in use over the past decade due to increases in computational power and parallelization.
+Neural networks are one of the most successful models, having experienced a resurgence in use over the past decade due to improvements in computational power and advanced software libraries.
 The typical structure of a neural network consists of a series of interacting layers that perform transformations on data passing through the network.
 An archetypal neural network structure is the feedforward neural network, visualized by the following example:

 :html:`<br>`